 - Romance. attraction, affection, sex

-- Creating beauty, aesthetics, art, grace
+- Beauty, aesthetics, art, grace

-- Harmonizing, courtesy, politeness, diplomacy
+- Harmony, courtesy, politeness, diplomacy

 - Social gatherings

-- Indulgence, luxury
+- Indulgence, luxury, vanity, possessiveness

 Of course, this is just a start; use your imagination and see what you come up with for yourself from your own experience of Venus.

 Astrology Glyph for Venus

 The earliest glyph for Venus looked like a necklace, or even a hand mirror, both symbols of adornment or beauty.